-3.3.1 Primary Rental Market
+Primary Rental Market 3.3.1

 The District has seen some increases in the number of primary rental units (as tracked by CMHC) in recent years, with a total net increase of about 250 units since 2005.
-This does not include nonmarket housing units managed by non-profits (even if these units have some component of near-market or market rental).
-Additionally, CMHC's survey does not always accurately reflect newer builds as it may take time for their survey methodology to identify new owners of purpose-built rental and have this reflected in the methodology.
-This is reflective of a broader regional and national trend, where new investments are being made in purpose-built rental, after many years of relatively few new rental housing starts.
+This does not include non-market housing units managed by non-profits (even if these units have some component of near-market or market rental).
+Additionally, CMHC's survey does not always accurately reflect newer builds as it may take time for their survey methodology to identify new owners of purposebuilt rental and have this reflected in the methodology.

+This increase in primary, or purpose-built, rental units is reflective of a broader regional and national trend, where new investments are being made in purposebuilt rental, after many years of relatively few new rental housing starts.
 However, it should also be noted that in 2016 there were 6,650 renter households in the District, and only 1,683 units in the primary rental market, meaning that only 25% of renter households in the District lived in purpose-built rentals.
-The
+The remaining 4,967 renter households (75%) occupied rental units in the secondary market, which includes fee simple single-family homes, secondary suites, strata condominiums, and townhouses being rented out by private owners.

 In April 2013, the District adopted the Strata Rental Protection Policy.
-This policy states that any rezoning application providing 5 or more strata-titled multi-family dwellings should provide unrestricted opportunity for an owner to rent the unit.
+This policy states that any rezoning application providing 5 or more strata-titled multifamily dwellings should provide unrestricted opportunity for an owner to rent the unit.
 Since the policy came into effect, Council has approved 2,762 market ownership units.
-These units have the potential to be, or may already be, in the secondary rental market.
+These units have the potential to be, or may already be, in the secondary rental market